DarshanPawar07/breathe-esg/README.md

 ---

-## Why SQLite?
+## Why SQLite + PostgreSQL?

-SQLite was chosen for simplicity and portability during development.
+SQLite was used during local development for simplicity and portability.

-Production deployment would use PostgreSQL.
+Production deployment uses PostgreSQL hosted on Railway for improved scalability and production-grade persistence.

 ---